solana-developers/professional-education/README.md

 Body (modify accordingly):

-We are pleased to inform you we have accepted you to the Solana professional training event in our offices [REPLACEME ADD DATES]!
+We are pleased to inform you that you have been accepted into the Solana professional training event [REPLACEME ADD DATES]!

 Here are the details: